 Neglect is a very serious problem in nursing homes that if gone unchecked may also lead to the eventual death of the patient.
 Forms of neglect include failure to provide food or water, forgetting to administer medications or the refusal to help the patient maintain personal hygiene.

 Emotional abuse causes the patient to feel fear, anxiety or other distress.
 Abusers may ridicule, humiliate, threaten or curse at the patient.
 They may also scold the elderly person for things that are beyond their control.
-Emotional abuse can also be unintentional as is sometimes the case when a patient is ignored for an extended period of time, isolated or otherwise deprived of human interaction.
+Emotional abuse can also be unintentional when ignoring a patient an extended period of time, isolating or otherwise deprived of human interaction.

 How do I approach Nursing Home Abuse and Neglect?

 Unfortunately, nursing home abuse happens more often than reported.
 There are many factors that contribute to this problem; under-staffing, lack of funds and under qualified medical or support staff can all contribute to nursing home neglect and abuse.
 However, none of these situations make it excusable to abuse or neglect a senior citizen.
 The operators of such facilities are liable for injuries that your loved one sustains while under their care.
 Signs of nursing home abuse or neglect include:

 - Frequent bruising

 - Depressed or anti-social behavior